ElisabethKAndersson/portfolio_project_3/README.md

 - I had put input validation on a few places in case the player chose a number out of range, but I forgot to add validation in case the player pressed enter or wrote a letter instead of an integer.
     - I fixed that by adding an except ValueError.

-- I had a problem that the code wasn't validated again after the error message was placed, so the wrong value god be added.
+- I had a problem with that the code not getting validated again after the error message was placed, so the wrong value could be inserted.
-    - I instead divided some of the inputs into functions that could be called on after error message.
+    - I divided some of the inputs into functions that could be called on after error message.

 - In one run through I realized that I had more turns than there were possible ship locations.
     - I changed the minimum board size to number 5 instead of 4.